palavrapasse/docs/go/linting-tools.md

 ---

 Linting tools allow developers to enforce their coding guidelines along the codebase during software development.
 We have defined a set of coding conventions and guidelines, so we must enforce them in all of our Go codebases.
-Taken this in consideration, after querying Google, using ChatGPT and digging GitHub, we found out:
+Taking this into consideration, after querying Google, using ChatGPT and digging GitHub, we found out:

 - [go-lint](https://github.com/golang/lint): deprecated, but still used internally by Golang
 - [go-vet](https://pkg.go.dev/cmd/vet): successor of go-lint, created and maintained by Go team.
 Simple, but only supports few linting rules.
 Does not provide a way to add new rules.